 Wolfgang S, Stannard L, and Jones I. 2003.
 Advanced constructional play with LEGOs among preschoolers as a predictor of later school achievement in mathematics Early Child Development and Care 173 (5): 67-475

-image of alternating staircase made from toy blocks by Diomidis SpinellisContent last modified 12/13
+image of alternating staircase made from Lego bricks by Diomidis SpinellisContent of "Lego bricks and other construction toys" last modified 12/13